Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • Session date and time

-• Joining instructions and include participate resources for using Microsoft Teams
+• Joining instructions, including participant resources for using Microsoft Teams

-• Recommend students downloading the Teams app, or a supported browser (Chrome/Firefox) to attendees.
+• Recommend students downloading the Teams app or a supported, up-to-date browser

 • Etiquette / set expectations – outline your expectations for online session conduct – if you are doing an active session, make sure they know you want them to participate in the activities so they can prepare their equipment and space accordingly